Spikeinjapan/QSWAP-SC-ALLOCATION-RESTRUCTURE/README.md

 ———
 Method of vote.
-2 wallets were used (previously made for a vote for funding and cation by shareholders.
+2 wallets were used (previously made for a vote for funding by shareholders.
 It was emptied of those 304 Qu or votes and addresses re used as known.
 Reset to zero was via 304 withdrawal from vote wallet in transaction list.304 Qu were sent to shareholder funding wallet.)

 Yes wallet